I got out of the Army in

 I was known as "Hoss" in those days, and a friend by the name

-(aka "Gabby" for his taciturn nature) was also putting the finishing
+of Scott (aka "Gabby" for his taciturn nature) was also putting the finishing

 touches on his motorcycle.
 All his parts were